There is a renewed interest

 Since that time, the base has hosted a number of key operational and training elements of the Air Force.
 Today, it is serves as Headquarters of the Eighth Air Force, among other units.

-It was a thrill to see the U.S. Air Force Thunderbirds perform at the Barksdale AFB air show on April 21 - 22, 2012!
+It will be a thrill to see the U.S. Air Force Thunderbirds perform at the Barksdale AFB Defenders of Liberty air show on April 26 - 27, 2014!

 details at the Thunderbirds website